act65/act65.github.io/_posts/inbetween-posts/alien-treaty/2024-12-01-alien-treaty.md

 1. I wrote this with copious help from claude-3-5-sonnet-20241022.

-2. This story draws inspiration from the Treaty of Waitangi and its long-lasting impact on New Zealand's indigenous Māori people.
-However, it should be noted that this parallel is imperfect.
+2. This story draws inspiration from the Treaty of Waitangi and its impact on Māori people.
+However, the parallel is imperfect.
 While the story portrays the Galactic Federation as well-meaning but culturally insensitive, the historical reality of colonial powers was far more severe.
-The British Crown and settlers often acted with deliberate malice, using military force, legal manipulation, and systematic oppression to dispossess Māori of their lands, language, and cultural identity.
+The British Crown and settlers often acted with deliberate malice, used military force, legal manipulation, and systematic oppression to dispossess Māori of their lands, language, and cultural identity.